citusdata/citus_docs/ref_arch/multi_tenant.rst

 The way to choose how to distribute a table's data to node(s) in Citus is by designating one of the columns a *distribution column.* When reading or writing a row in a distributed table, Citus uses the value in the distribution column to determine which worker hode holds, or will hold, the row.
 For a more technical description of this process, see :ref:`hash_space`.

 Returning to the ad analytics application, let's consider the options for choosing table distribution columns, and the consequences of our choice.
 The performance of Citus must be evaluated in terms of specific queries.
-Consider a simple query to determine the total campaign budget for company five.
+Consider a simple query to list the campaigns for company five.

 ::

-  SELECT sum(monthly_budget)
+  SELECT *
     FROM campaigns
    WHERE company_id = 5;